 Pellegrini’s, a Melbourne icon, puts a big smile on my face.
 It's easy to fall in love with Pellegrini's as it exudes so much charm and nostalgia.
 Classico!
 Often misunderstood in a sea of nouveau cafes and restaurants, Pellegrini’s is unique.

 It feels like ‘real’ Melbourne with its history and standing.
 I’ve been there a few times and love it.
 Where else can you go for such quality banter, home cooking and strong coffee?I tried entering Pellegrini’s very early one morning and couldn’t get in the door.
 That’s right!
 The owner (I think it was), came and unlocked the door and showed me in!
 That was cool.
 Really sad about the passing of Sisto Malaspina; a beautiful soul.

 First the coffee.
 I asked for a latte (in one size glass) and was poured something with an extremely dark colour - telling me this one is as strong as steel.
 I love a strong coffee.
-I asked the barista whether this was a triple shot?
+I asked Sisto one day whether this was a triple shot?
 “No” he said, “nothing to do with shots.
 It’s about the blend and the way it's made.
 If the shots are no good the coffee is no good – so what’s the point of shots?”
 You gotta love that philosophy.